 Employees of WDAN and WDAN-TV

 Others at WDAN-TV included Ted Magin as the chief engineer.
 At the same time, John Vance, Bill Hunt, Elwood Begley, William Shoup, Norlyn Dossey, and Orville Neely were staff engineers, and Al Stelk was a projectionist.
-Honore Ronan was the traffic director, Mildred Engel was the continuity writer Kay Shake was the film editor, Mary Kay Dean was the receptionist, Mary Sumila was the office manager, and Bob Erickson and Gene Robinson were on the radio and television announcing staff.
+Honore Ronan was the traffic director, Mildred Engel was the continuity writer, Kay Shake was the film editor, Mary Kay Dean was the receptionist, Mary Sumila was the office manager, and Bob Erickson and Gene Robinson were on the radio and television announcing staff.

-A.T.& T. Costs and WDAN-TV Finances
+AT&T Costs and WDAN-TV Finances

 Danville's Local TV News

 One year and one month after the initial sign-on of WDAN-TV, Channel 24 would finally broadcast a local newscast.
-It was described in the Danville Commercial-News pages as a “triple threat” of local news, sports, and weather and would air from 5:30 to 6 pm beginning on Monday, January 17, 1955.
+It was described in the Danville Commercial-News pages as a “triple threat” of local news, sports, and weather, and would air from 5:30 to 6 pm beginning on Monday, January 17, 1955.

 Before the local news broadcast, WDAN-TV would originate “Almanac,” hosted by Mr. Shaffer and Honore Ronan at 5:15 pm.
 Max Shaffer would briefly report top world news, and Ms. Ronan would have the “latest word from the women's world plus interviews with local people.”

 By September of 1955, the half-hour format would be reduced to 15 minutes and moved from 5:30 pm to 6 pm ahead of the ABC News with John Daley.
 It was also when the “Almanac” was dropped in favor of the “Birthday Parade.”
-Honore Ronan hosted the announcements of viewers' birthdays and featured other local general interest stories and interviews at 5 pm.
+Honore Ronan hosted announcements of viewers' birthdays and featured other local general-interest stories and interviews at 5 pm.
 “Western Theater” would follow from 5:10 to 6 pm.

 WDAN-TV Reduces Power

 In very late 1955, it appears that an effort to save money would bring Northwest Publishing to file for a reduction in power for WDAN-TV.
-The former 19kw power output during the station's first year would be reduced to 13.26kw.
+The former 19kw power output during the station's first year would be reduced to 13.26 kW.
 This reduction in output wattage would save several thousand dollars a year in operating costs without significantly reducing the signal in Danville.

 1958 Financial Statement

-Assets were listed as $431,673, fixed assets of $475,052, intangible assets of $360,581, and total assets of $1,274,277.
+Assets were listed as $431,673 in fixed assets, $ 360,581 in intangible assets, and $ 1,274,277 in total assets.
 Liabilities were listed as being $251,347.
 Even though the TV station was losing money, the other Northwestern properties were doing quite well.

 WDAN-TV